Murali1125/OOpsDemo161/OOPsDemo/ReadMe.txt

-	4.Abstraction
+	4.Abstraction : is process of Hiding Implementation and providing functionality to the user : interfaces : is also a type , contains abstractMethods abstactmethod : which has only defination no any implementation

+					1. create interface => methods defination
+					2. create class => inherit interface=> implement the methods
+					3. create object of interface using the class

+					4. use/call the methods using object of interface : abstract class:
+					1. create Abstract cls => abs : abstract/non Methods
+					2. create class => inherit ABS class
+						=> implement Abs methods : use override key word for implementation
+					3. create object of AbsClass using child class

 	5.Polymorphisum
 	6.Encapsulation

 this : => cotains current object address static : => used to declare class level members
 Access Modifiers :
-	public : it is available for all classes              :High internal : it is available inside a assembly/project  : littile than Public protected : it is available inheriting classes		  : low private : this memberes are iside same class		   : very less
+	public : it is available for all classes              : High internal : it is available inside a assembly/project  : littile than Public protected : it is available inheriting classes		  : low private : this memberes are iside same class		  : very less enum : is also a type, lsit of constants

 application => 1.projects => 1.namespace1 => multple classes/ types